scalikejdbc/scalikejdbc-cookbook/en/02_quicktour.md

 The reason that the `session` should be an implicit parameter there is that the `apply` method of `SQL("...").execute.apply()` in the DB block implicitly expects a `DBSession` type parameter.

-Instead, a compile-time error occurs if you call the SQL execution part without the `implicit` like this;
+Instead, a compile-time error occurs if you call the SQL execution part without the `implicit` like this:

     scala> DB autoCommit { session =>
          |   SQL("""